trickerer01/Ruxx/README.md

 #### Misc & Tools
 - **File -> Save settings...** \<Ctrl+S> - allows you to save current run parameters to a config file for later or as a template
 - **File -> Load settings...** \<Ctrl+O> - load run parameters from previously saved config file.
-You can also put a `.cfg` file folder with executable and Ruxx will automatically pick it up to configure itself.
+You can also put a `.cfg` file folder with executable and Ruxx will automatically pick it and configure itself.
 You have to use one of the following names: ['ruxx.cfg', 'auto.cfg', 'settings.cfg', 'config.cfg']
 - **File -> Reset all settings** - resets all settings to initial ones.
 If autoconfigured this will reset to those parameters
 - **File -> Open download folder** \<Ctrl+L> - open currently selected destination folder (**Path**), Windows only
 - **View -> Log** - open a log window, if you want some readable output